Make sure you're Recycle-Ready!

 We'll Take the Jar, Hold the Mayo

-Recycling standards are getting stricter.
-The market is requiring high-quality materials.
-So, while we love a good sandwich with all the toppings, food and liquids can ruin the recycling.
+While we love a good sandwich with all the toppings, food and liquids can ruin the recycling.
+Make sure you'r recycle-ready!

 To be recycle-ready, bottles and containers need to be empty of food and liquid.
 Paper needs to be clean and dry.
 Only then are your recyclables in good enough condition to be recycled into new materials.
 The rest are sent to landfill.